berry-cs/big-data-cse/tutorials/welcome01.md

     ds.setCacheTimeout(15);

 When you run a program that uses the *Sinbad* library, you may notice that a subdirectory named "cache" is created in the same directory as your program - this directory contains all the cached data.
-You should leave it alone, unless you want to delete it to complete clear out all cached data and force everything to be downloaded fresh upon connection.
+You should leave it alone, unless you want to delete it to completely clear out all cached data and force everything to be downloaded fresh upon connection.

 ## Complete Program Files